UN-OCHA/common_design_system/cd-toc/README.md

 A list of links to page headings for onpage navigation.

 ## Caveats
-This is currently using cd-utilities for the float and list style rules.
+This is currently using cd-utilities for the float rules.

 ### Variants